esteinig/netviewP/README.md

 ## Installation

-The pipeline was tested in Python 3.4 on Ubuntu 14.04 LTS.
+The pipeline was tested in Python 3.4 on Ubuntu 14.04.
 Please see the manual for installation on Windows.

 We highly recommend installing [Anaconda](http://continuum.io/downloads#py34) for Python 3.4.
 The distribution includes packages used in Netview P and runs under both Windows and Linux.
 Once you have downloaded Anaconda:
 ```